 WildLeaks is the world’s first whistleblower initiative dedicated to Wildlife and Forest Crime.

 WildLeaks is a not-for-profit collaborative project created, funded and managed by the Elephant Action League (EAL).
 In assessing the information received by WildLeaks, EAL is often helped and supported by a network of experts that includes the directors of environmental NGOs, environmental lawyers, legal and criminal justice experts, journalists, security and technology professionals, and former law enforcement officers.

 WildLeaks also enjoys the collaboration of several partners around the world, including environmental organizations, media and other experienced professionals.
 The project is always open to new partnership opportunities.
 We invite organizations and individuals involved in fighting wildlife crime, and the media, to contact us if they wish to be partner with WildLeaks.

-The Mission of WildLeaks is to receive and evaluate anonymous information and tips regarding wildlife and forest crimes and transform them into concrete actions.
+The Mission of WildLeaks is to receive and evaluate anonymous information and tips regarding wildlife crime, including corruption, and transform them into concrete actions.

 Possible actions include: